samfiechter/qs-mode/README.md

 qs-mode
 =======

-This is a spreadsheet like interface to calc.
-The point is to have a spreadshet-like interface to calc that will do for quick calcuations.
+This is a spreadsheet like interface to calc to use for quick calcuations.

 Selling points: